C0PEP0D/otto/paper/paper.md

 Existing comparisons of policies are not reliable because no well-defined methodology for policy evaluation exists.
 Besides, the recent successes of reinforcement learning for solving complex navigation problems in turbulence [@Reddy2016;@Alageshan2020] calls for an adaptation of these methods to the source-tracking POMDP.

+The target audience of OTTO consists of researchers in biophysics, applied mathematics and robotics working on optimal strategies for olfactory searches in turbulent conditions.

 # Summary